What Is the Expected ROI of Equipment Maintenance Software?

 Take a jammed printer for example.
 This is a situation that can not be planned for.
 So, instead, it becomes a reactive maintenance task as a work order is raised and prioritised to fix the printer.

-Pros of Corrective Equipment Maintenance | Cons of Corrective Equipment Maintenance |
+Pros of Reactive Equipment Maintenance | Cons of Reactive Equipment Maintenance |

 |

-Alternative Methods For Maintaining Equipment
+Alternative Methods For Managing and Maintaining Heavy Equipment

 There are other methods for focusing on equipment maintenance aside from implementing an equipment maintenance system.
 The top three methods of maintenance management are pen-and-paper (39%), spreadsheets (52%), and software (63%).